mlcommons/mobile_app_open/mobile_back_qti/README.md

 ### What devices does this backend support?

-This backend only supports SDM888/SDM888 Pro, SDM778G, SD7G1, SD8G1, SD8Pro G1, SD8G2 devices.
+This backend only supports SDM888/SDM888 Pro, SDM778G, SD7G1, SD8G1, SD8Pro G1, SD7PG2, SD8G2 devices.
-Other Snapdragon based devices will not run the MLPerf app.
-Future updates of the app will provide additional device support.
+Other already launched Snapdragon based devices can also run the MLPerf app as default fallback.

 ### Is SNPE used to run all the models?